v4n00/h2mm-cli/README.md

 h2mm modpack switch "Example modpack"
 ```

 > When installing, it is recommended to be in the directory where mod archives are, or to use absolute paths.
-If you don't know how this works, use `cd ~/Downloads` to go to the Downloads folder, and then run `ls -la` to find the files you want to install.
+Use `cd ~/Downloads` to go to the Downloads folder, and run `ls -la` to find the archives to install.
 Use the Tab key to auto-complete file and folder names, this helps escape spaces and special characters.
 >
-> The `--index` flag can be used with commands that require a mod name, to use the mod index instead.
-You can find the mod index by running `h2mm list`.
+> Use the `--index` flag with commands that normally require a mod name to specify a mod by its index.
+The index can be obtained with `h2mm list`.

 ## Nexus Mods integration

-Nexus Mods integration allows you to use the 1-click install feature of Nexus Mods (with the "Vortex" or "Mod manager download" buttons).
-You can set up Nexus Mods integration by running `h2mm nexus-setup`.
-You will be walked through the setup process, which will ask you for your Nexus Mods API key and your preferred terminal.
+Nexus Mods integration allows the use the 1-click install feature of Nexus Mods (with the "Vortex" or "Mod manager download" buttons).
+Set up Nexus Mods integration by running `h2mm nexus-setup`.
+Setup includes providing the Nexus Mods API key and selecting the preferred terminal.

 ## Contributing